Infant feeding: Health benefits of breast milk

 Foremilk (left) has a higher water content and a lower fat content to satisfy thirst.
 Hindmilk (right) has a lower water content and a higher fat content to satisfy hunger.

 Each year in the U.S. roughly 27% of infants and children are affected by disease.
 Breastfeeding can lower the risk of respiratory, gastrointestinal, and other potentially life-threatening diseases.
 It offers protection against obesity and diabetes later in life, too.
 Breast milk is proven to be chemically different for each mother and infant pair; for example, a premature infant's mother will have different milk than a mature infant's mother.
 Breast milk can also change if an infection is detected in the infant.
 This natural prevention is tailored toward each infant.

 Preventing anemia

 Breastfed infants are at a lower risk for acquiring iron-deficiency anemia.
 Infants that only consume cow's milk become deficient in iron and are 50% more likely to lose blood in their stool.
 If the infant is allergic to cow's milk, it causes inflammation of the digestive system, resulting in chronic blood loss and decreased absorption of iron.
 This is why infant formula must be iron-enriched if breastfeeding is not possible.
-Breast milk naturally contains lactoferrin, an iron-binding protein that allows better iron absorption and digestion.
+Breast milk naturally contains lactoferrin, an iron-binding beta-globulin that allows better iron absorption and digestion.
 Allowing the baby to absorb more iron leads to a better gut health for the baby.